sealninja/react-i18nify/README.md

 ### Upgrading to v6

-`react-i18nify` v6 removes the use of `date-fns` for date formatting in favor of `dayjs`, for simplicity and smaller package sizes.
+`react-i18nify` v6 uses `dayjs` for date localization instead of `date-fns`, to make `react-i18nify` smaller and simpler to use.
 Migrating to this version requires the following changes to your project:
 - Replace locale imports.
 E.g., `import nl from 'date-fns/locale/nl';` needs to be replaced with `import 'dayjs/locale/nl';`
 - Remove calls to `addLocale` and `addLocales`, these are not needed anymore.
 - Update date formatting strings.
 For example, `MM-dd-yyyy` is now `MM-DD-YYYY`.
 See for more information the [day.js documentation](https://day.js.org/docs/en/display/format).